revaturelabs/staging-management-system/README.md

 ### Mission and Scope

 #### What problem does this project address?
 This application addresses the complexities of managing human resources that are currently in staging and awaiting placement with clients.
 Additionally, the task of planning the allocation of future resources is also addressed.

 #### What is the goal of this project?
 The goal of this project is to provide a simple and concise system of managing the status of associates as they move from training to staging to placement with clients.
 Additionally, this project seeks to ease the burden of long-term planning.
 By offering a resource forecasting functionality, more strategic planning of future resources will be attained.

 #### What is the scope of this project?
 The original concept behind this application was to give a Superuser the means to Add/View/Manage human resources and a Manager user to be able to View/Manage said data.
 Its purpose is to aid in processing business client requests for staffing and ensuring that associates that are mapped to clients are not accidentally placed with other business clients.

 ## Setup

 ### Node, Webpack, and Babel
 1. Download node from https://nodejs.org/en/download/
 If there is any uncertainty here is a guide to downloading it http://blog.teamtreehouse.com/install-node-js-npm-windows

 2. Navigate to the directory with package.json

 3. In your command line type,
     npm install

 this will install all of the dependencies that have been laid out in the package.json

-4. Once all of the dependencies have been installed you can have web pack watch your code to do this type webpack --watch
+4. Once all of the dependencies have been installed you can have web pack watch your code to do this type npm run watch

 What this does is allows Webpack and Babel to bundle and transpile all of the javascript code and it's required dependencies into one js file.
 So even though you are working in your individual js files it will all be bundled into bundle.js

 Why is this a good thing?
 Our server now only has to serve up one js file for out javascript application and Bable transpiles it into an older version of JavaScript that runs on browsers that don't support the newest standard of JavaScript